 Court Surety Bond

-Probate – are often referred to as fiduciary, guardian, guardianship, or trustee.
+Probate – are often referred to as fiduciary bonds, guardian, guardianship, or trustee bond.
 A probate bond is provides a safeguard that the executor of an estate will distribute an assets and property of the estate according to the wishes of the will of the deceased, or, if there is no will, in accordance with the jurisdiction’s laws.
 If the individual is still living but is incapacitated, the surety protects the individual’s assets from being misappropriated by the guardian assigned to that individual.
 We can cover all court bond types with our bonding program.

 Injunction – are required by a plaintiff that is held liable for damages in the event of a false injunction.
 This bond generally protects the party who is wrongly accused by a plaintiff and suffers financial loss.
 This bond is also commonly referred to as a TRO bond or a temporary restraining order bond.